Top 10 Nightmarish Movies Like 'Insidious' That'll Haunt You

 2. Get Out

-Get Out’s plot follows Chris, a charismatic dark-skinned guy who’s in a relationship with Rose, a white woman.
+’s plot follows Chris, a charismatic dark-skinned guy who’s in a relationship with Rose, a white woman.
 Before you raise your hackles for an inessential mention of the races, you should know that the whole movie is built around the themes of racial tension and slavery.
+Get Out

 Being black, Chris isn’t sure if he should accept the invitation of Rose’s parents to stay with them for a few days.
 But the persuasive Rose gets his boyfriend to go with him on what might be their last vacation.
 Chris has no idea about the ordeals awaiting on the other side.